technolojin/autoware.universe/perception/autoware_roi_based_detector/README.md

 ## Purpose

-The `roi_based_detector` package is designed to use objects detected from 2D images to generate 3D object detections for more robust perception.
+The `autoware_roi_based_detector` package is designed to use objects detected from 2D images to generate 3D object detections for more robust perception.

 ## Inner Workings / Algorithms